yousefelassal/quote-cron/README.md

 > All of our technology is completely unnecessary to a happy life.

 > Self-trust is the first secret of success.

+> It does not matter how slowly you go as long as you do not stop.